-- (i) An authorized representative of the regional center and the consumer or, when appropriate, the consumer's parent, legal guardian, conservator, or authorized representative shall sign the individual program plan and the list of the agreed-upon services and supports prior to its implementation.
-If the consumer or, when appropriate, the consumer's parent, legal guardian, conservator, or authorized representative, does not agree with all components of the individual program plan, the consumer may indicate that disagreement on the plan.
-Disagreement with specific plan components shall not prohibit the implementation of services and supports agreed to by the consumer or, when appropriate, the consumer's parent, legal guardian, conservator, or authorized representative.
-If the consumer or, when appropriate, the consumer's parent, legal guardian, conservator, or authorized representative, does not agree with the plan in whole or in part, the consumer shall be sent written notice of the fair hearing rights, as required by Section 4701. - (j) (1) A regional center shall communicate in the consumer's native language, or, when appropriate, the native language of the consumer's family, legal guardian, conservator, or authorized representative, during the planning process for the individual program plan, including during the program plan meeting, and including providing alternative communication services, as required by Sections 11135 to 11139.8, inclusive, of the Government Code and implementing regulations. - (2) A regional center shall provide alternative communication services, including providing copies of the list of services and supports, and the individual program plan in the native language of the consumer or the consumer's family, legal guardian, conservator, or authorized representative, or both, as required by Sections 11135 to 11139.8, inclusive, of the Government Code and implementing regulations. - (3) The native language of the consumer or the consumer's family, legal guardian, conservator, or authorized representative, or both, shall be documented in the individual program plan.
+- (i) An authorized representative of the regional center and the consumer or, if appropriate, the consumer's parent, legal guardian, conservator, or authorized representative shall sign the individual program plan and the list of the agreed-upon services and supports prior to its implementation.
+If the consumer or, if appropriate, the consumer's parent, legal guardian, conservator, or authorized representative, does not agree with all components of the individual program plan, the consumer may indicate that disagreement on the plan.
+Disagreement with specific plan components shall not prohibit the implementation of services and supports agreed to by the consumer or, if appropriate, the consumer's parent, legal guardian, conservator, or authorized representative.
+If the consumer or, if appropriate, the consumer's parent, legal guardian, conservator, or authorized representative, does not agree with the plan in whole or in part, the consumer shall be sent written notice of their appeal rights, as required by Sections 4701 and 4710. - (j) (1) A regional center shall communicate in the consumer's preferred language, or, if appropriate, the preferred language of the consumer's family, legal guardian, conservator, or authorized representative, during the planning process for the individual program plan, including during the program plan meeting, and including providing alternative communication services, as required by Sections 11135 to 11139.8, inclusive, of the Government Code and implementing regulations. - (2) A regional center shall provide alternative communication services, including providing copies of the list of services and supports, and the individual program plan in the preferred language of the consumer or the consumer's family, legal guardian, conservator, or authorized representative, or both, as required by Sections 11135 to 11139.8, inclusive, of the Government Code and implementing regulations. - (3) The preferred language of the consumer or the consumer's family, legal guardian, conservator, or authorized representative, or both, shall be documented in the individual program plan.

 (Amended by Stats.
-2021, Ch.
-76, Sec.
-31. (AB 136) Effective July 16, 2021.)
+2022, Ch.
+49, Sec.
+19. (SB 188) Effective June 30, 2022.)

 - 4646.4. (a) Regional centers shall ensure, at the time of development, scheduled review, or modification of a consumer's individual program plan developed pursuant to Sections 4646 and 4646.5, or of an individualized family service plan pursuant to Section 95020 of the Government Code, the establishment of an internal process.
-This internal process shall ensure adherence with federal and state law and regulation, and when purchasing services and supports, shall ensure all of the following: - (1) Conformance with the regional center's purchase of service policies, as approved by the department pursuant to subdivision (d) of Section 4434. - (2) Utilization of generic services and supports when appropriate.
+This internal process shall ensure adherence with federal and state law and regulation, and if purchasing services and supports, shall ensure all of the following: - (1) Conformance with the regional center's purchase of service policies, as approved by the department pursuant to subdivision (d) of Section 4434. - (2) Utilization of generic services and supports if appropriate.
 The individualized family service planning team for infants and toddlers eligible under Section 95014 of the Government Code may determine that a medical service identified in the individualized family service plan is not available through the family's private health insurance policy or health care service plan and therefore, in compliance with the timely provision of service requirements contained in Part 303 (commencing with Section 303.1) of Title 34 of the Code of Federal Regulations, will be funded by the regional center.